Traveling, Climbing, and Paragliding Photos

 From here you will find photos of friends and I climbing, flying, and traveling together here on planet Earth.
 All these photos conjure up such good memories for myself.
 I truly hope my family and friends will stumble upon them and enjoy them as I do.

 Now for this crazy activity called paragliding.
 First let me say that I'm a climber that paraglides and it certainly shows in my learning curve.
 For most of my lessons have been learned by trial and error.
-Thankfully I have a beginner's wing and good luck and I'm blessed with enough brains to learn from the first or second round.
+Thankfully I have good luck (knock on wood) and I'm blessed with enough brains to learn from those first or second errors in judgment.
 I say that now.
 Seriously though, this activity of flying is one of the most lively and enjoyable things I've ever done.
 There's just nothing so exhilarating as hooking into a strong thermic core and traveling as far as one can over peaks and valleys, on nothing more than air.
 It can be a very peaceful or absolutely terrifying and anything in between experience.
 Air is "THE" lucid and unpredictable element to play with.
-Then again those born with feathers would find it interesting attempting to ride a bicycle.
+Then again those with feathers would find it interesting attempting to ride bicycles.
 I do see the feathered friends in a different light these days.
 They're so beautiful playing in the wind, and it's a joy to be part of their fun.
-It appears that they "get" that too.
-So I say, I hope to be flying well into my later years, as it will be an honor to live out my life under a nylon wing with my feathered friends.
+Believe me when I say I know they're having fun.
+So I say, I hope to be flying well into my later years, as it will be an honor to live out my life here on planet Earth under a nylon wing with my feathered friends.
 Learning to fly is truly a gift.
 And a human being is never the same after that first exhilarating thermal.

-The what and who, we're shown perhaps by the games we play.
+The what and who we are, are shown perhaps by the games we play.
 As long as we pay attention, our waking like sleeping dream has this creative like power to reflect what one is.
 It's a simple fact, we require a physical body to exist here on this planet and it's this body that allows us to learn so much about ourselves.
 It makes no sense to me to not explore this planet's elements.
 This planet is fricken epic people!

 So onward and click away.
 May you play as you may.